Climb aboard the Lapland Express for a fun Christmas experience with Santa, Mrs Claus and their helpers

 Lapland Express – your questions answered

-We’ve listed the common questions about our Lapland Express steam trains below.
-Just tap or click a heading to read the answer.
+We’ve listed the common questions about our Lapland Express trains below.
 Use our Contact Us page if your question isn’t covered here.

 Is the experience the same as previous years?